-Once a grievance is resolved, either to the satisfaction of the grievant, or if not to the satisfaction of the grievant, by the action of the senior administrator in consonance with the hearing panel recommendations, or by the ruling of the president, that specific grievance is closed and may not be made the subject of another grievance.
+Once a grievance is resolved, either to the satisfaction of the grievant $x_7 or, if not-to the satisfaction of the grievant, by the action of the senior administrator in consonance with the hearing panel recommendations7 or by the ruling of the president, that specific grievance is closed and may not be made the subject of another grievance.$

-7.0.6 Overview of the Formal Grievance Process for Administrative and Professional Faculty
+7.8.6 Overview of the Formal Grievance Process for Administrative and Professional Faculty

 Below is an abbreviated overview of the grievance process and deadlines.
-Refer to chapter seven, "The Formal Grievance Procedure," for specific details and options available in each step of the grievance process.
+Refer to, Refer to "The Formal Grievance Procedure" in this chapter for specific details and options available at each step for specific details and options available in each step of the grievance process.

 Time limits are subject to extension by written agreement of both parties.
-The grievant and the administrator involved at that particular step of the discussion make such an agreement.
-(An agreement form to extend the grievance response time is available on the provost's website.)
+The grievant and the administrator involved at that step of the discussion make such an agreement.
+(An agreement form to extend the grievance response time is available on the provost's Faculty Forms page.)

-The validity of a grievance under university policy can be determined by CAPFA at any point in the process.
+The validity of a grievance under university policy can be determined by the Administrative and Professional Faculty SenateAdministrative and Professional Faculty Senate can determine the validity of a grievance under university policy CAPFA at any point in the process.